Top 10 Things to Do in Santa Cruz: From Beaches to Boardwalks

 - Open Hours: Open daily from 8:00 AM to Sunset

 Big Basin Redwoods State Park is one of the most iconic natural spots in Santa Cruz.
-The park has towering ancient redwoods and a calm atmosphere.
-This park offers a perfect escape into nature.
-This is the oldest state park in California and was established in 1902.
+The park has towering ancient redwoods and a calm atmosphere, offering a perfect escape into nature.
+Established in 1902, it is the oldest state park in California.
 The most unique thing about this park is its astonishingly tall redwoods.
 Some of them are around or more than 50 meters tall, which is around the height of the Statue of Liberty.

 The park’s most famous trail, the Redwood Loop Trail, allows you to walk among some of the tallest trees in the world.
 If you are up for a more challenging hike, the Skyline to the Sea Trail takes you through lush forests and offers stunning coastal views.

 The park covers 18,000 acres, all covered with redwoods.
-During the stroll or hike you find a lot of hidden natural gems, such as waterfalls and wildlife sightings.
+During a stroll or hike, you find many hidden natural gems, such as waterfalls and wildlife sightings.
 I sighted deer, bobcats, and mountain lions there.
-There are 80 miles of hiking trails that are huge with 146 campsites on four different campgrounds.
+There are 80 miles of hiking trails and 146 campsites in four different campgrounds.

 Basic Information